 Although silk was discovered in China, it was kept secret from the rest of the world for several centuries.
 Years later, travelers and traders traded silk with businessmen in other countries.
 The route taken by these travelers is called the silk route.

 Key Features of NCERT Solutions for Class 7 Science Chapter 3

-Every student love to score good marks.
-However, they face several problems to understand the subject, to developing strategies to cover the syllabus and score high in examination.
-Vedantu’s experts have made the NCERTsolutions Class 7 Science Chapter 3 Fibre to Fabric so easy, that the students will reap several benefits out of it.
+Every student loves to score good marks.
+However, they face several problems to understand the subject, to develop strategies to cover the syllabus and scoringhigh in examinations.
+Vedantu’s experts have made the NCERT solutions Class 7 Science Chapter 3 Fibre to Fabric so easy, that the students will reap several benefits from it.
 Some of them are: